Meet the Team

 As Director of Learning Strategy and Design, Bob is responsible for leading the content development efforts associated with the foundation’s signature program, DisasterReady.org, and overseeing the foundation’s other learning initiatives by engaging key stakeholders in designing, developing, and deploying comprehensive solutions for nonprofits globally by leveraging the Cornerstone OnDemand platform.

 Previously, Bob has held learning leadership roles in HR and IT across multiple industries including healthcare, manufacturing, agriculture, and mining.
 His professional experience includes over 24 years managing learning and over 17 years deploying learning technologies to expand development opportunities.
 He specializes in consulting organizations to developing learning solutions that help adults learn faster and retain information better over time.

 Bob holds an MA in Adult Education and Distance Learning from the University of Phoenix and a BBA in Accounting from the University of Wisconsin-Eau Claire.

-As Associate Manager of the Nonprofit Empowerment Program, Justin Wedell is responsible for maintaining and supporting the foundation's global portfolio of capacity building services, including the HR Pro Bono Corps and Gift of Learning.
+As Manager of the Nonprofit Empowerment Program, Justin Wedell is responsible for maintaining and supporting the foundation's global portfolio of capacity building services, including the HR Pro Bono Corps and Gift of Learning.